CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly articulates what the skill does (visual code review on Miro with specific deliverables), when to use it (explicit 'Use when' clause with multiple trigger scenarios), and includes rich natural trigger terms spanning multiple platforms and workflows.
-The description is concise yet comprehensive, with strong distinctiveness from other potential skills.
+This is an excellent skill description that clearly articulates what the skill does (creates visual code review artifacts on Miro boards), when to use it (PR/MR review, local changes, branch comparisons), and includes rich natural trigger terms spanning multiple forges and workflows.
+The description is specific, complete, and occupies a distinct niche that minimizes conflict risk with other skills.

 DimensionReasoningScore